qzcool/startupideas/manuscript/chapter1.md

 # Chapter 1 Coding
 All the ideas below are related with computer programming and programmer.

-Here are some basic statistics about this market:
+In case you do not know yet, here are some common knowledge about this market:

 1. Programmer Population: China grows super fast, data from [this article](https://www.computerworld.com/article/2483690/it-careers/india-to-overtake-u-s--on-number-of-developers-by-2017.html).
     1. Worldwide: [2013]18.2 million, [2019]26.4 million, 45% increase